SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/github.md

 <!-- Clarifying: Comparing the code on GitHub   -->
 <!-- Pictures from GitHub as to where to see the comparison. -->
 <!-- TODO: Add pictures -->

 :::note
 1. You can [make comments connected to specific lines of code](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request#adding-line-comments-to-a-pull-request).
-1. You can make a pull request with someone's branch even if they're not there as long as you have write permissions on the repository.
+1. You can make a pull request with someone's branch even if the person is not there as long as you have write permissions on the repository.
 :::

 ### Get GitHub code into your Playground